git-elena/git-elena/README.md

 ## Hi there 👋

+My public repositories showcase projects created during my learning journey.
+These are non-commercial works that may contain errors and imperfections, but each one reflects my progress in mastering complex technologies.
+Some of these projects demonstrate interesting solutions and approaches to challenging tasks, which I will continue to refine.

 <!--
 **git-elena/git-elena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.